nayfin/demo-co-old/README.md

   Follow prompts
   - Pick the type of project (angular or angular-jest)
-  - Pick style extension
+  - Pick style extension (scss is great!)
-  - Name default app (`<your-namespace-name>-docs` is usually a good bet)
+  - Name default app (`documentation` is usually a good bet)

 ### 4. Create Library
   Each library should be focused on one feature (e.g. form-fields, state-management) and named appropriately.

   `ng generate @nrwl/angular:lib <your-library-name> --publishable`

-  Don't forget the `--publishable` at the end, it tell nx to add a package.json to the library enabling npm publishing.
+  Don't forget the `--publishable` at the end!
+It tells nx to do all the extra bits to make publishing easy.

 - Generate First Library Component

   `ng generate component --project=<your-library-name>`

-- Make it do something
+- Make it do something!

 ### 5. Publish Library Once